Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/about-catalogs.md

 dbt interacts with Iceberg catalogs through the adapters in two ways:

-- **Model Materialization:** When dbt materializes a model as a table or view, the underlying adapter (Spark, Trino, Snowflake, etc.) creates an Iceberg table entry in the specified catalog, both built-in or external.
+- **Model Materialization:** When dbt materializes a model as a table or view, if the catalog integration is declared, the underlying adapter (Spark, Trino, Snowflake, etc.) creates an Iceberg table entry in the specified catalog, both built-in or external.

 - **Catalog Configuration**: With our initial release of the new catalog framework, users can declare which catalog the table's metadata is written to.